microsoft/winfile/README.md

 normal date sorting is newest on top
 16. CTRL + ENTER executes associated files as administrator
 19. The delimiters for splitting words for the GotoCache can be configured via Winfile.ini[Settings]GotoCachePunctuation.
 The default is - _.
+20. The scroll behavior of the treeview on expand can be configured via Winfile.ini[Settings]ScrollOnExpand.
+The default is to scroll.

 You can read the code for more details.